Virginia Tech has facilities in seven localities of the National Capital Region:

 Virginia Tech’s presence in Old Town Alexandria dates back to 1980.
-Currently the university has three teaching locations on Prince Street and owns two other buildings on Patrick Street – the Rectory and the Gallery.
+Currently the university has two teaching locations on Prince Street and owns two other buildings on Patrick Street – the Rectory and the Gallery.

-The WAAC expanded its footprint in Old Town when the Virginia Tech Foundation purchased an historic building at 601 Prince Street.
+In 2001 the Virginia Tech Foundation also purchased the building at 1021 Prince Street.

 Virginia Tech has had a presence in Arlington since 2005 when the Advanced Research Institute (ARI) – launched in Alexandria as the Alexandria Research Institute in 1999 – was renamed and relocated to leased space on Wilson Boulevard in the Ballston area of Arlington.